no-garlic/lyrical/README.md

 3 - Apply the LLM Rules (like exclude word, include word, start with word) in code as a final check before sending text to page

+4 - Need a way of configuring LLM's (admin panel?)

 ## Backlog